stephancom/batronic/README.md

 rake db:migrate DATABASE_ENV=test
 rspec

 ### Assumptions
 All requests currently are based on data in the hitting file.
 Future requests of the system will require data from a pitching file as well.
 Consider this in the design.

+**note** I am assuming that all computed values should be limited to three significant digits after the decimal point, per baseball convention.

 ### Requirements